Your cart is currently empty

 - Sticky tape

-- Wax crayons to match the colour
+- Wax crayons to match the color

 This is the list of substances that you need to keep handy to be prepared to treat any kind of spill.
 You might have noticed that there is a mention of borax, bleach, bicarbonate of soda, and even saddle soap.
 These are the chemicals that can help in getting rid of the stains from the leather.
-Since these products are high in alkaline, you should be very careful with them as it might lead to the breakdown of the fibres deep within the leather.
+Since these products are high in alkaline, you should be very careful with them as it might lead to the breakdown of the fibers deep within the leather.